philipjc/myJavaScriptStuff/README.md

-A collection of my JS examples.
+A collection of my JS code examples.